cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1101/2022.12.08.519582 - SMRT-AgRenSeq-d in potato (Solanum tuberosum) identifies candidates for the nematode resistance Gpa5
 - https://doi.org/10.1101/2022.06.22.497172 - KPop: An assembly-free and scalable method for the comparative analysis of microbial genomes
 - https://doi.org/10.1101/2022.07.15.500228 - Distinguishing imported cases from locally acquired cases within a geographically limited genomic sample of an infectious disease
-- https://doi.org/10.1101/2022.11.01.514708 - HISS: Snakemake-based workflows for performing SMRT-RenSeq assembly, AgRenSeq and dRenSeq for the discovery of novel plant disease resistance genes
 - https://doi.org/10.1101/2022.09.23.22279632 - Consideration of within-patient diversity highlights transmission pathways and antimicrobial resistance gene variability in vancomycin resistant Enterococcus faecium
 - https://doi.org/10.1101/2022.11.03.515020 - Ancient dolphin genomes reveal rapid repeated adaptation to coastal waters
 - https://doi.org/10.21203/rs.3.rs-2250881/v1 - Combining phylogenomic and morphological data reveals new patterns of diversity in the national tree of Brasil, Paubrasilia echinata